- How to Connect the JetAppointment Plugin to Google Calendar

 Push the “OK” button and Run the scenario.

 That’s it.
 By now, the Google Calendar and the JetAppointment plugin are connected to show all appointments on the schedule.
-Also, with Gmail, you will receive information about all appointments with emails.
+Also, with Gmail, you and your users will receive information about appointments with emails.